 And if you want Chef Eric Ripert’s take on coq au vin, you can try his recipe here.
 He uses brandy in addition to 2 bottles of red wine.

 Looking for a variation on the theme?
-Try it with white wine and cream in our new recipe Chicken with Pancetta, Mushrooms & White Wine Sauce.
+Try it with white wine and cream in our Chicken with Pancetta, Mushrooms & White Wine Sauce recipe.
 Also known as coq au riesling, this dish will have you licking the bowl.